-- 51. Telehealth Services Benefits are available for Covered Health Care Services received through Telehealth.
-No in-person contact is required between a licensed health care provider and a Member before payment is made for Covered Health Care Services appropriately provided through Telehealth, subject to all terms and conditions under the Health Plan. - Prior to the delivery of Covered Health Care Services via Telehealth, the health care provider at the originating site shall verbally inform the Member that Telehealth may be used and obtain verbal consent from the Member for this use.
-The verbal consent shall be documented in the Member's medical record. - UnitedHealthcare will not require the use of Telehealth services when the health care provider has determined that it is not appropriate.
-The appropriate use of Telehealth services is determined by the treating Physician health care provider pursuant to his or her arrangement with UnitedHealthcare. - 52.
-Transgender Services Outpatient Services including outpatient surgery services for transgender surgery, services related to the surgery, outpatient office visit, and related services, requires prior authorization by UnitedHealthcare.
+- 55. Transgender Services Outpatient Services including outpatient surgery services for transgender surgery, services related to the surgery, outpatient office visit, and related services, requires prior authorization by UnitedHealthcare.
 UnitedHealthcare covers certain transgender surgery and services related to the surgery to change a Member's physical characteristics to those of the opposite gender.
 (Hormone therapy is covered through the Outpatient Prescription Drug Program administered by OptumRx or medical benefits and psychological and psychiatric therapy is covered under mental health benefits.)
-Coverage relating to Transgender services are administered based on the Standards of Care of the World Professional Association for Transgender Health and other generally accepted standards, as well as California Health and Safety Code section 1367.63 relating to reconstructive surgery.

-53. Virtual Care Services - Virtual Care Services include the diagnosis and treatment of less serious medical and behavioral health conditions.
-Virtual care provides communication of medical information in real-time or asynchronous time between the patient and a distant Physician or health specialist, outside of a medical facility (for example, from home or from work.
+Coverage relating to Transgender services are administered based on the Standards of Care of the World Professional Association for Transgender Health and other generally accepted standards, as well as California Health and Safety Code section 1367.63 relating to reconstructive surgery. - 56.
+Virtual Care Services Virtual care for Covered Health Care Services that includes the diagnosis and treatment of less serious medical conditions.
+Virtual care provides communication of medical information in real-time between the patient and a distant Physician or health specialist, outside of a medical facility (for example, from home or from work).